Discrete-Time Quantum-Walk & Floquet Topological Insulators via Distance-Selective Rydberg-Interaction: Rydberg discrete-time quantum walk

 The {\it physical implementation} of the proposed Rydberg discrete-time quantum walk (DTQW) is presented in Fig.~\ref{Fig_Scheme}.
+Here, a tweezer array of Rubidium atoms with two lattice constants is considered.
 The walker is a $\ket{p}=\ket{nP_{3/2},3/2}$ Rydberg excitation while other sites are in the ground state $\ket{g}=\ket{5S_{1/2},1/2}$.
-The desired inter- and intra-dimer coupling labeled by $k\in \{0,1\}$, could be realized by site selective excitation of ground state atom to $\ket{s}=\ket{nS_{1/2},1/2}$ Rydberg level featuring exchange interaction with the walker $\ket{p}$.
-The site selection is controlled by adjusting of the global laser's detuning from $\ket{s}$ state $\Delta_k$ under the concept of Rydberg aggregate, see bellow.
+The desired inter- and intra-dimer coupling labeled by $k\in \{0,1\}$, could be realized by site selective excitation of ground state atom to the auxiliary Rydberg level $\ket{s}=\ket{nS_{1/2},1/2}$ featuring exchange interaction with the walker $\ket{p}$.
+The site selection is controlled by adjusting of the global laser's detuning $\Delta_k$ from the auxiliary state $\ket{s}$ under the concept of Rydberg aggregate, see bellow.
 The effective Rydberg quantum-walk is governed under the following Hamiltonian